Skip to Content

 You don’t get through military deployments, house renovations, or toddler meltdowns without a truckload of patience.
 And by now?
 My truck is full.

-When my son wants to explain the plot of a Lego cartoon for 37 straight minutes, I listen.
-When he spills juice for the third time in an hour, I mop it up and crack a joke.
+When my son wants to explain the workings of a Halloween animatronic for 37 straight minutes, I listen.
+When he spills juice for the fifth time in an hour, I mop it up and crack a joke.
 I don’t have the energy to overreact—which, oddly enough, makes everything a lot calmer and a lot more fun.

 There’s something deliciously freeing about being an “older” mom.
-I show up to preschool pickup in leopard print and red lipstick.
+I show up to Kindergarten pickup in leopard print and red lipstick.
 I do dance routines in the living room.
 I make up songs about broccoli.
-I’m not worried about looking cool—I am cool, because I don’t care if I’m cool.
+I’m not worried about looking cool— because I don’t care.

 Motherhood isn’t a performance—it’s a playground.
 And I’m on the swings.